warestack/cc/Class-2/lab2-part2.md

 Let’s set up our very first Node.js server using Express.

-1. Go to your `Documents` folder (or anywhere you prefer) and create a new folder called `lab2-hello`.
+1. Let's start with a fresh project.
+Go to your `Documents` folder (or anywhere you prefer) and create a new folder called `lab2-hello`.
-2. Open VSC and open a new folder.
+2. In VSC, open a new folder.

 ![vsc1](assets/vsc1.png)